otto-torino/django-editor-js/README.md

 ### Custom Storage & Styling

 -   **Storage**: To use a different storage system (like Amazon S3), set the `STORAGE_BACKEND` setting to the dotted path of your storage class (e.g., `'storages.backends.s3boto3.S3Boto3Storage'`).
--   **Styling**: To match the editor's appearance with your frontend, provide a path to a custom CSS file in the `CSS_FILE` setting.
-This file will be loaded inside the editor's iframe.
+-   **Styling**: To match the editor's appearance with your frontend, provide a list of paths to your custom CSS files in the `CSS_FILES` setting.
+These files will be loaded in the specified order inside the editor's iframe.

 ## License